Sakampavankumar/Git-instructions/git.md

  ![github link](git8.PNG)
  **Copy the blue highlighted part**

-10 .
-Next we will use the HTTPS Url Link to Map or to Link our Local Repository to Remote Repository.
+10 .If you haven't connected your local repository to a remote server, add the server to be able to push to it: For this we will use the HTTPS Url Link to Map or to Link our Local Repository to Remote Repository.

 *11*.
 For that we will use `git remote add origin 'paste your copied URI Link here'` command.
 ```python